 Typical industrial automation processes as well as cyberphysical systems consist often of closed-loop control systems, where actuation signals are periodically generated by a controller based on the input received from one or multiple sensors.
 This might happen at regular intervals or might be event-triggered.
 For example, to move a robotic arm to a desired position, the position of the arm is read by a sensor (e.g., potentiometer) and sent to the controller, which generates the appropriate signal for the actuator (e.g., motor) to move the arm, as shown in Figure 6.
-A fundamental challenge in such systems is the fact that the CPS performance depends on the latency between the time when sensor input is generated and the time when the control signal (command)
+A fundamental challenge in such systems is the fact that the CPS performance depends on the latency between the time when sensor input is generated and the time when the control signal (command) reaches the actuator.
+This "end-to-end" latency over the full control loop, however, does not correspond to the traditional understanding of end-to-end latency, as it comprises potentially a multitude of different links, and more importantly, it comprises compute elements that transform sensor data into actuation commands.
+Future deterministic communications systems will have to support such "endto-end applications", necessitating end-to-end convergence across different deterministic communications (i.e., 5G, TSN, DetNet) and computing (e.g., edge computing) technologies.
+Next, we discuss various integration architectures across different deterministic communications domains along with the relevant challenges.

-Figure 6 Illustration of closed-loop control running on a converged TSN and edge infrastructure.
+FIGURE 6.
+Illustration of closed-loop control running on a converged TSN and edge infrastructure.